Unsafe Acts Safety Talk

 There are many reasons individuals do unsafe acts while at work.
 Some common drivers behind unsafe acts include:

 - Taking shortcuts– One of the most obvious reasons unsafe acts occur is because individuals take shortcuts when completing their work.
 Whether it is because of time pressures, laziness, lack of supervision, etc., taking shortcuts can lead to injuries.

 - Being complacent– Complacency is one of the hardest things to address in the workplace.
 Most of us have been doing the same job or work tasks for many years.
 As time goes on, we get comfortable with the work and are not as diligent in addressing the hazards of the work.

 - Overconfidence– Much like complacency, overconfidence can come from experience on the job.
 It can also come from inexperience.
 Overconfidence during a work task, familiar or brand new, leads to unsafe acts.

-- Ignoring rules or procedures– Most of the time we all know what the rules or procedures for a work task are.
-Through trainings, conversations, warning labels, etc. we know what we are supposed to do.
-However many workers choose to forgo safety rules and procedures for a variety of reasons including the other reasons mentioned here.
+- Ignoring rules or procedures– Most of the time, we all know what the rules or procedures for a work task are.
+Through training, conversations, warning labels, etc., we know what we are supposed to do.
+However, many workers choose to forgo safety rules and procedures for a variety of reasons, including the other reasons mentioned here.

 - Poor attitude– Often times, the source of unsafe acts can be boiled down to poor attitudes.
 Those individuals who have poor attitudes when it comes to work or safety at work will show it through their behavior.